Free admission to children under 6 years old

 Unlimited access to 4 must see attractions for the price of 3

 Hamptonne Country Life Museum gives the visitor a unique insight into the rural life carried on in Jersey for centuries.
 Dating back to the 15th Century the house and farm are perfect for discovering the rural history of Jersey.
-Explore the different houses which make up Hamptonne, find out more about Jersey’s history of cider making in the cider barn and wander through the cider apple orchard and meet the Hamptonne calves, lambs, chickens and piglets in the traditional farmstead.
+Explore the different houses which make up Hamptonne, find out more about Jersey’s history of cider making in the cider barn and wander through the cider apple orchard and meet the Hamptonne calves in the traditional farmstead.

 Discover Syvret House, a decorated and furnished farmhouse gives a unique window into 1940s rural life, including; agricultural traditions, day-to-day family life, language, religion and the experience of the German Occupation.